• C Programming Video Tutorials

 When the above code is compiled and executed, it produces the following result −

-Value of sum : 116.000000
+Value of sum: 116.000000

-Here, it is simple to understand that first c gets converted to integer, but as the final value is double, usual arithmetic conversion applies and the compiler converts i and c into 'float' and adds them yielding a 'float' result.
+Here, it is simple to understand that first c gets converted to an integer, but as the final value is double, usual arithmetic conversion applies and the compiler converts i and c into 'float' and adds them yielding a 'float' result.

 Advertisements